 By the stewards throughout the competition.
-However, bulletins detailing modifications to the rally itinerary or to the time of posting the Provisional Final Classification may be issued by the clerk of the course.
+However, bulletins detailing modifications to the rally itinerary may be issued by the clerk of the course.

 Bulletins must be numbered and dated.

 They shall be printed on yellow paper and posted on the official notice board(s) and on the rally website.